 I can’t say that my mother cooked cauliflower that often for family meals so I credit a Home Economics class in high school for enlightening me of this mighty vege’s goodness.
 Cauliflower Gratin and scone were two things I am forever grateful to have learned how to make back then!
 I still happily tuck into a simple bowl of creamy, cheesy cauliflower as a comfort food during winter.

 The versatility of cauliflower really came to the fore with a recipe I found on Pinterest recently: Cauliflower “Breadsticks”.
 Thoroughly intrigued, I had a go at making it the other day and I have to say I became even more impressed by cauliflower.
 This recipe contained absolutely no flour (gluten free!) but the texture was amazingly bread-like.
+Cauliflower bread!
 I don’t think I cooked mine long enough to go super crispy but I quite liked the softness which reminded me of pikelets.

 On my second attempt, I decided to not worry about creating breadsticks and formed round pikelet shapes instead to use as mini flat bread.
 It tasted great just with some avocado and sour cream but I can certainly imagine dozens of other lovely toppings that would work so well with this ‘bread’.

 If you decide to give this a go however, I’ll warn you that the aroma of slowly baking cauliflower and Parmesan may be pungent for some noses (my husband’s) and this bread is best served hot out of the oven.
-Once it cools, the texture becomes more like a frittata.
+Once it cools, the texture of cauliflower bread becomes more like a frittata.
 Still tastes great though!

 - ½ small cauliflower, trimmed of core